 5. We currently display time, temperature, set temperature and whether the furnace is turned on using an OLED display.
 We have had issues with a computer based display updated over WiFi but we will get this worked out.

 The relay (G5Q-1A4-EU DC5) is rated at 10 Amp with 5 volt, 40 mA switching.
 R1 is 50 ohm 603 package.
 U1 is a power driver (DRDC3105F-7).
-The switch is operated at 3.3 volts from a gpio pin on the microcontroller.
-The NO and common connections (J1, pins 1 and 2) connect to the red and white wires to the furnace.
+The switch is operated at 3.3 volts from a GPIO pin on the microcontroller.
+The NO and common connections (J1, pins 1 and 2) connect to the red and white wires of the furnace.

-Setting up the thermostat is most easily done over usb.
+Setting up the thermostat is most easily done over USB.
 Below is a screenshot of our Setup User Interface.
-This interface is used to set the network user name (SSID), password and time / temperature parameters for a variety of profiles.
+This interface is used to set the network user name (SSID), password and time / temperature parameters for up to five profiles.
 The interface can be used to set the users time zone and whether to adjust for daylight savings time.
 The software defines five profiles (Mon-Thurs, Fri, Sat, Sun, and away) which each have eight time / temperature periods.
 The time changes and temperature for each period can be adjusted by dragging the edges in the profile using the computer mouse.
 The days when the profile is active are defined in this interface as well.
-Once the user establishes the desired behavior, the parameters can be loaded onto the thermostat's non-volatile memory over usb.
-While the network parameters must be loaded using usb, we anticipate being able to adjust the time / temperature parameters over wifi.
+Once the user establishes the desired behavior, the parameters can be loaded onto the thermostat's non-volatile memory over USB.
+While the network parameters must be loaded using USB we anticipate being able to adjust the time / temperature parameters over WiFi.

-The figure to the left shows two boards we are working on.
-The first provides +5 volts from the 24 V AC provided by the furnace wiring (Note that this requires use of the "Common" wire from the furnace).
-The second manages a lithium ion battery that takes over when the power is off.
-The battery management board has an op amp that monitors when battery power is employed and signals the microcontroller to enter a power saving mode.
+The figure to the left shows two boards that power the thermostat.
+The one on the right provides +5 volts from the 24 V AC provided by the furnace wiring (Note that this requires use of the "Common" wire from the furnace).
+The one in the upper middle manages a lithium ion battery that takes over when the power is off.
+The glowing led indicates that the battery is being charged from the 24 V AC.
+The battery management board also monitors when battery power is employed and signals the microcontroller to enter a power saving mode when the AC is down.

 In addition to being powered by the 24 V AC, upcoming hardware prototypes will have connections for buttons, a 124 x 64 pixel display, and the hardware will be compatible with air conditioning as well as heat.
 The size and shape of this prototype will be compatible with a commercially available enclosure.